rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 It is an error to explicitly depend on a standard library crate when the entire standard library is already depended-upon implicitly, as the explicit dependency is redundant.
 This can be relaxed in the future if a need arises.

+### Overrides

+Normal (non-stdlib) dependencies will be overridden the same as today.
+An override will apply if one
+of:

+ 1. The package name of the override is the name of a normally dependency.
+[Today]

+ 2. The package in question has implicit deps, and the package name of the override is the name of a crate in the standard library.

+ 3. The package in question does not have implicit deps, and the package name matches the name of an explicit stdlib dependency.

+Note that 1 and 3 can be combined by ignoring the type of (explicit) dependency.

 ## Implementation